Strannik12346/Modeling_Delphi_OpenGL/README.md

 # Modeling_Delphi_OpenGL
--> The main project developed at school for a conference;\n -> Consists of three parts: Client, Redactor, Server;\n
+-> The main project developed at school for a conference -> Consists of three parts: Client, Redactor, Server

 # Client
 -> The application for school pupils